 Typical uses include land devoted to agriculture, including crop production and animal husbandry, and very limited residential development to include farmstead splits and small farm development.
-This land use category may also include areas of land significantly impacted by wetlands or floodplain and areas of steep topography or natural tree cover or other sensitive areas preserved as open space.
-Limited residential development may be allowed on a case-by-case basis (rezoning a maximum of 2 acres to allow no more than one dwelling) if all elements in the Future Land Use Development Guidelines are achieved.
+Less typical uses may also include commercial uses related to and/or supporting agricultural uses, rural recreation and park areas, utility scale renewable energy generation including wind and solar, mining and mineral extraction, and other land-intensive uses which may not be appropriate in other future land use categories.
+This land use category also includes areas of land significantly impacted by wetlands or floodplain and areas of steep topography or natural tree cover or other sensitive areas preserved as open space.

+Limited residential development may be allowed on a case-by-case basis (rezoning a maximum of 1.99 acres to allow no more than one dwelling) if all elements in the Future Land Use Development Guidelines are achieved.
 Residential development should be associated with food production or be consistent with the historic use of the property and area.

-The intent of allowing limited residential development is to allow the Board of Supervisors to correct legal non-conforming uses and zoning packages where the established use of the property is residential, and also create a mechanism to allow for small farm development that does not otherwise qualify for agricultural exemption.
+The intent of allowing limited residential development is to allow the Board of Supervisors to correct legal non-conforming uses and zoning packages and/or to allow an existing dwelling to be separated from a larger farm where the established use of the property is residential.
+It may also serve as a mechanism to allow for small farm development that does not otherwise qualify for agricultural exemption.
 Rezonings that result in the creation of residential development that does not reflect the agricultural nature of this category should not be approved.